Rapptz/discord.py/docs/guide/intro.rst

 Next Steps
 -----------

-Now that you've installed discord.py, the next step would be to begin making your bot application.
+Now that you've installed discord.py, the next step is to begin making your bot application.
 See :ref:`guide_quickstart` for a simple explanation on the commands extension.